 Tools.
 Basic knives and tools necessary to fix any of your SHTF equipment.
 You need things to skin animals if you are going to hunt.
 Similarly, you need tools to fix your car if you are attempting to bug out.
 Use common sense in determining what you may need here.

 Sanitation.
 What happens if garbage and sewer services are no longer around?
-You’re going to need a way to sanitize necessary items and deal with sewers.
+You’re going to need a way to sanitize necessary items and deal with waste.
 Have some soap, toilet paper, and bleach on standby.
 I guarantee you will regret it if you have to improvise for any of these.

 Light.
 I recommend solar lights, not the battery powered kind.
 Solar may go out on you more often, so get a few more of them.
-But with solar you won’t have to deal with batteries.
+But with solar, you won’t have to deal with batteries.
 Another good option is candles, however they eventually diminish, so choose based on your own preferences.

 Comm and Intel

 Intelligence.
 Acquire intel on the current situation.
 Figure out if it is just your area, or if it is happening all over.
 Adjust your tactics accordingly.
-If the event is just in your area – consider bugging out until the situation improves.
+If the event is just in your area, consider bugging out until the situation improves.
 Otherwise, it may be wise to hunker down (unless you’re in a big city).

 What to do When SHTF in Specific Scenarios

-The above general guidelines apply to all of the below.
+The above general guidelines apply to all the below.
 The scenarios below include extra scenario-specific things to consider.

 Be very careful of who you trade with.
-If word gets around you have stockpiles of all the necessary items, and the situation worsens, you will quickly become a target.
+If word gets around that you have stockpiles of all the necessary items, and the situation worsens, you will quickly become a target.
 For this reason, it would be good to have a way to transport items (such as a truck or trailer) and a bug out location away from others.
 Financial collapses will hit cities the hardest, as you would expect looting and riots.
 It is essential in the case of a financial collapse to have a bugout location that is sufficiently far from large population centers.

 This situation would be the end result of a financial collapse.
 The above recommendations of what to do when SHTF definitely still apply here, but with some caveats.

 Try to have support.
 In an anarchy scenario, it will be incredibly hard to survive on your own.
 This is one of those scenarios that would be much easier if you have support of kin.
-Whether its family, friends, etc – doesn’t matter.
+Whether it’s family, friends, etc, doesn’t matter.
 Just have some backup.
 A group of raiders are less likely to attack another group, as they know they will lose some people.
 A lone wolf would be an easy target.

 Follow the same recommendations for liquid cash as above.

 Have easily moveable food and water.
 It is one thing to have a stockpile to board up your house and stay there for a year.
-It is a whole different beast to have to move it because of a flood or hurricane.
+It is a whole different beast to move it because of a flood or hurricane.
 You won’t have much luck lugging a year’s worth of canned goods around.
-Find MRE’s or other easily transportable items to take with you for rapid escape.
+Find MREs or other easily transportable items to take with you for rapid escape.
 And sometimes what to do when SHTF is to relocate.

 A great asset here would be community support.
-Be a leader and unite your community in face of the disaster.
+Be a leader and unite your community in the face of the disaster.
 It is a lot easier moving food, water, and medicine when you have a community of people backing you.
 But neighbors suck, so don’t hope too much for this one unless you have previously made connections.

 Don’t let anyone know about your stockpile of food and water.
-In a famine/drought scenario it would make you a susceptible target.
+In a famine/drought scenario, it would make you a susceptible target.

-This doesn’t need to be done overnight but the sooner you are prepared, the better.
+This doesn’t need to be done overnight, but the sooner you are prepared, the better.